BransonGitomeh/godot_animation_tests/readme.md

 # What is this

-Base project for a mixamo->blender->godot project
+Base project for a `mixamo -> blender -> godot` project with an emphasis on merging multiple animations, proper materials export

 ## Workflow
 ### Animation Workflow Tools